pragmagrid/pragmagrid.github.io/_posts/pragma38/2019-11-02-pragma38-demos.md

 <div class="border38">Proceedings</div>

-Accepted authors are required to submit a short paper (4-page maximum), related to your poster, according to the <a href="https://www.ieee.org/conferences/publishing/templates.html">IEEE template</a> (in A4-size).
+Accepted authors are required to submit a short paper (4-page maximum), related to your demo, according to the <a href="https://www.ieee.org/conferences/publishing/templates.html">IEEE template</a> (in A4-size).
 The short paper will be published as PRAGMA proceeding at the end of the year 2020.

 Please submit the short paper in PDF format through [EasyChair](https://easychair.org/conferences/?conf=pragma38) after acceptance notification.
 Please select the "Proceedings" track.